Multilevel-NN/torchbraid/README.md

 We also check the `MPIX_Query_cuda_support` command available in most MPI libraries.
 Finally, it's possible, due to the range of implementations, that the script will raise a seg fault if the GPU direct communication is not supported.
+If such a case arises, then feel free to reach out with a description of the MPI implementation and version, CUDA version, and the platform being run on.

 ## Build TorchBraid: Makefile (advanced):